-- Visit the US CBP website to retrieve your I-94 number.
+- Visit the U.S. Customs and Border Protection (CBP) website to retrieve your I-94 number.

 - If you entered the U.S. on or before April 29, 2013 and have not left since then, the I-94 number can be found on your paper I-94 Departure Record card.

-- Item 16: Enter the date of your most recent entry into the U.S. (see admission stamp in your passport).
+- Part 2, 22: Enter the date of your most recent entry into the U.S. (see admission stamp in your passport).

-- Item 17: Enter the port of entry you last came through (on the entry stamp in your passport).
+- Part 2, 23: Enter the port of entry you last came through (on the entry stamp in your passport).
 E.g. - 'Chicago - ORD', 'Atlanta - ATL'

-- Item 18: Enter “F-1 student.”
+- Part 2, 24: Enter “F-1 student.”
 If you have changed status since your last entry, include a copy of your Form I-797 Approval Notice as proof that you are now in F-1 status.

-- Post-completion OPT: Enter code: (c)(3)(B) and hand write “F-1 Post-completion Optional Practical Training” next to or above it
+- Post-completion OPT: Enter code: (c)(3)(B) and hand write “F-1 Post-completion Optional Practical Training” next to the category boxes.

-- Pre-completion OPT: Enter code: (c)(3)(A) and hand write “F-1 Pre-completion Optional Practical Training” next to or above it.
+- Pre-completion OPT: Enter code: (c)(3)(A) and hand write “F-1 Pre-completion Optional Practical Training” next to the category boxes.

-- Items 21-23: You can skip these question and leave them blank, as they are not required for F-1 OPT.
+- Part 2, Items 28-31: You can skip these question and leave them blank, as they are not required for F-1 OPT.

-SIGN and date in 'Applicant's' Section' only!!!
-Your signature must stay in between the parallel signature lines, as the image of your signature will be captured for your EAD.
+Part 3: Choose 1a, complete 3-5, and sign and date in 7a-7b.
+Note that your signature must stay in between the parallel signature lines, as the image of your signature will be captured for your EAD.